 Here you’ll find a list of tools, supplies, spare parts, videos, links to articles to help keep your Tiller in great shape.

-Some of the pictures on this page link to Amazon.com and Troy-Bilt where you can check price and delivery of products.
+Some of the pictures on this page link to Amazon.com and Troy-Bilt where you can check the price and delivery of products.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Keeping your kit covered makes a huge difference to the life of your machinery.
 When a Tiller sits in the rain, moisture gets into everything, bearings, fasteners, electrical system, fuel system and moisture is the enemy.
-The ToughCover is made from Marine grade water proof material.
-It’s UV and mold resistant.
+The Toughcover is made from Marine-grade waterproof material.
+It’s UV and mold-resistant.
 Take it from a mechanic with years of experience, this cover will own you nothing.
 Picture links to Amazon.com.

 Before we can do anything, we’ll need tools.
 I’ve selected this set as I own some Craftsman tools and while I have broken them, they did do a lot of work.
 So I expect this set will last the occasional user quite a long time.
-This set carries both metric and standard sockets and that’s important, because some kit will have both type of fastener sizes.
+This set carries both metric and standard sockets and that’s important because some kit will have both types of fastener sizes.
 Picture links to Amazon.com.

 Fueling System Tools

 A fueling system fault, hands down is one of the most common Tiller faults.
 The reasons are simple, carburetors are small and block up with crap easily.
 The second reason, people (including me) forget to use a fuel stabilizer before storing the Tiller.
 (Stabilizer keeps gas fresh).